 How to Access Medicaid Behavioral Health Services

-To access behavioral health services, you can call Virginia Premier Member Services at 1-800-727-7536 (TTY: 711), Monday through Friday, 8:00 am to 5:00 pm.
-The call is free and you can also be connected to your care coordinator during the call.
-You can also contact your Care Coordinator.
+For behavioral health services, call Virginia Premier Member Services at 1-800-727-7536 (TTY: 711), Monday through Friday, 8:00 am to 5:00 pm.
+The call is free.
+You can also be connected to your care coordinator during the call.

 Behavioral Health Services Administrator (BHSA)

-Some behavioral health services, such children’s residential treatment and therapeutic foster care case management, are covered for you through Magellan of Virginia until April 2019.
+Some behavioral health services are covered through Magellan of Virginia.
+This includes children’s residential treatment and therapeutic foster care case management.
 Magellan of Virginia is the behavioral health services administrator (BHSA) for the Department of Medical Assistance Services (DMAS).
-Virginia Premier’s Member Services Department can help coordinate the services you need, including those that are provided through the BHSA.
+Virginia Premier’s Member Services Department can help you get the services from the BHSA.

-Trauma refers to intense and overwhelming experiences that involve serious loss, threat or harm to a person’s physical and/or emotional well-being.
-These experiences may occur at any time in a person’s life.
-They may involve a single traumatic event or may be repeated over many years.
-People often find a way of coping that may work in the short run, but can cause serious harm in the long run.
+These services help members who have experienced trauma.
+Trauma means intense and overwhelming experiences that involve serious loss, threat or harm to a person’s physical and/or emotional well-being.
+Trauma can happen at any time in a person’s life.
+It could be a single event.
+Or it could be repeated over many years.
+People often find a way of coping that works in the short run.
+But they may still be suffering in the long run.

-Virginia Premier’s in-network providers deliver services to members through a trauma-informed care framework.
+Virginia Premier’s providers deliver services to members through a trauma-informed care framework.

 Addiction and Recovery Treatment Services (ARTS)

-Virginia Premier offers a variety of services that help individuals who are struggling with substance use.
+Virginia Premier offers many services for people struggling with substance use.
 This includes alcohol and drug use.
 Addiction is a medical illness, just like diabetes.
-Many people face addiction, and can benefit from treatment.
-If you need treatment for addiction, we cover services that can help you.
+Many people face addiction.
+All of them can benefit from treatment.

-- Opioid treatment services (includes individual, group counseling; family therapy and medication administration); and
+- opioid treatment services (includes individual, group counseling; family therapy and medication administration)

-Medication-assisted treatment options are also available for addiction involving prescription or non-prescription drugs.
-Peer services are provided by someone who has experienced similar issues and in recovery.
+Medication-assisted treatment options are also available, even for addiction to non-prescription drugs.
+Peer services are provided by someone who has had similar issues and who is in recovery.
 Case management services are also available.